kenteg/openvpn-auth-script/readme.md

 # OpenVPN auth script

 Hi!
-This is Python scripts for enable password authentification on your own openVPN server.
+This is Python scripts for enable password authentication on your own openVPN server.
 Its uses file to save credentials.

 # Setup